Göbekli Tepe and Southeast Turkey

 Site gradings in bold indicate how uneven and/or steep the going will be underfoot; A-C are generally manageable, D may well be an issue for some, and E, should you ever come across the designation, is exclusively for the goats among you.

-Day 5/ Tues 21 April 2026: After checking out, we visit Urfa’s magnificent archaeological museum before heading east (75 mins) to neolithic Karahan Tepe (A).
-We continue east (1 hr), stopping off to visit the Kiziltepe Great Mosque.
-At Mardin (30 mins) we check into the Gazikonagi Hotel.
+Day 5/ Tues 13 April 2027: After checking out, we visit Urfa’s magnificent archaeological museum before exploring the city’s wonderful atmospheric markets.
+Then we head east (75 mins) to neolithic Karahan Tepe (A) which we explore before a picnic lunch at the site.
+We continue east (2 hrs) to Mardin, where we check into the Gazikonagi Hotel.
 Overnight Mardin.

-Day 8/ Fri 24 April 2026: We drive east (2 hrs) into the mountains to our hotel before visiting Nemrut Dağı (C), a UNESCO world heritage site since 1987.
+Day 8/ Fri 16 April 2027: After visiting Diyarbakir’s castle and archaeological museum, we head west (1 hr) to neolithic Cayonu (A) before continuing to the Euphrates (1 hr), where we lunch.
+We check into our mountain hotel (1 hr) before visiting Nemrut Dağı (C), a UNESCO world heritage site since 1987.
 This is the spectacular first-century BC mountain-top shrine of Antiochus III of Commagene, one of the last-standing kingdoms of Alexander’s fragmented empire before its absorption by the Romans.
 Overnight Euphrat Nemrut Hotel.

 For the itinerary on Google Maps click HERE.